PhyloSketch App User Manual

 PIC

-PhyloSketch App is a new program based on PhyloSketch (also known as PhyloSketch1), a previous program which was introduced in [Francis et al.2021].
-The program uses some of the same code as our SplitsTree app [Huson and Bryant2024].
-However, most of the code and algorithms are new [Huson2025].
+PhyloSketch App is a new program based on PhyloSketch (also known as PhyloSketch1), which was introduced in [Francis et al.2021].
+The program reuses some code from our SplitsTree app [Huson and Bryant2024], but most of the code and algorithms are new [Huson2025].

 2 Installation